Good

 Depression

 Draw bronzy Anise over lids, then dot shimmery Stella around eyes’ inner corners, to instantly perk up your outer appearance, even when your insides don’t quite match.
-The creamy texture is pretty un-mess-up-able and takes like two minutes to apply.
+Thrive Eye Brightener features a creamy texture that’s pretty un-mess-up-able and takes like two minutes to apply.
 Extra perk: Each stick has a built-in sharpener on the opposite end.

 “I find this method of journaling, where the journal asks you questions, to be less intimidating than blank pages,” says one reader.
 “Helps get me out of repetitive thought ruts.”
 Customize with your name.